United Kingdom

 Neuroscience Research Institutes

 UK DRI (UK Dementia Research Institute), established in 2017 across nine university-hosted centres, is the UK’s primary research institute for neurodegenerative disease, with a formal FAIR-aligned data sharing policy mandating public data release no later than 24 months after generation.
-The Dementias Platform UK (DPUK), an MRC-funded platform, provides researchers with access to data from 2 million participants across 40+ longitudinal cohort studies.
-The Wellcome Sanger Institute (Hinxton) contributes large-scale open genomics data relevant to neurological disease genetics, deposited in open-access archives including ENA and EGA.
+DPUK (Dementias Platform UK), an MRC-funded platform operated from the University of Oxford, provides secure Trusted Research Environment access to data from over 3 million participants across more than 42 longitudinal cohort studies, harmonised to OMOP CDM and linked to NHS records.
+Wellcome Sanger Institute (Hinxton, co-located with EMBL-EBI on the Wellcome Genome Campus) contributes large-scale open genomics data relevant to neurological disease genetics, with a rapid-release data sharing policy from founding and deposits to EGA, ENA, EVA, and CELLxGENE.
+Sainsbury Wellcome Centre (SWC, UCL) is a systems neuroscience institute jointly funded by the Gatsby Charitable Foundation and Wellcome, operating an explicit open science mandate for all data, code, and protocols, and serving as home of the BrainGlobe Initiative, an open-source Python toolkit for computational neuroanatomy compatible with NWB and DANDI Archive workflows.

 International Engagement